SwedishPensionsAgency/Coldbir/README.md

           d[2013][12].cdb.gz
         documentation.yml
         lookup.txt

+### Getting started

+The package is currently not available on `CRAN`, therefore make sure to use `devtools` when installing the package:

+    devtools::install_github('Coldbir', 'SwedishPensionsAgency')

-To access or create a database, one has to first initialize a connection:
+Then, to access or create a database, one has to first initialize a connection:

+    library(Coldbir)
     a <- cdb('mydb')

 Then the package use `get` and `put` methods to read and write data from/to disk, which could be somewhat simplied as: